 We’re slowly filling our rooms with all sorts of feature pendant lights, wall scones, floor lamps and table lamps, which my husband rather cleverly ordered Philips Hue bulbs for so we can tell Google to turn them all off of an evening!

-The lamp I get asked about most is the Fishing Rod Floor Lamp by John Lewis that we have in our living room.
+The lamp I get asked about most is the Nyna Floor Lamp with articulated arm from La Redoute that we have in our living room.
 It really has made this corner of our lounge somewhere you want to linger.

 I think one of the most overwhelming decisions we had to make when we moved into our new build was how to dress all the bare windows.
 I’ve always been a huge fan of plantation shutters but I wasn’t sure how they would work in a more modern home until I saw House of Harvee’s gorgeous combo of shutters and floor-length drapes in her bedroom.

 Are you about to move into a new build?
-Check out my top tips on things to do before completion here?
+Check out my top tips on things to do before completion.

 I love traditional details such as the picture railing and coving that you find in many older homes and have seen some great examples of more contemporary versions being installed in new build houses.

 In fact, if you have any doubt about traditional decor working in a new build house may I suggest you follow Alice Grace Interiors who does an incredible job of fusing the two together.
-She has a great highlight on her profile about adding character to a new build home that I suggest you watch after reading this!
+One scroll through her feed will give you so much inspiration, especially if you like a bold yet considered play on pattern.

-12. Upcycling and mixing in vintage for an eclectic look
+10. Upcycle and mix in vintage for an eclectic look

 Shop my style: